robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_forward_kinematics/youtube_script_improved.md

 [**Outro Music**]

-**Narrator:** "We hope this tutorial lit up your path in the fascinating world of robotics.
+**Narrator:** "I hope this tutorial lit up your path in the fascinating world of robotics.
 Stay tuned for more and happy coding!"

 [**Visual: End Screen with Series Title and Call-to-Action**]